How does your taxonomy compare to AIRS?

-One Degree’s tags are also written in plain language and purposefully avoid industry jargon that may not be understandable to a non-expert or low-literacy help-seeker.
+One Degree’s tags are also written in plain language and purposefully avoid industry jargon that may not be understandable to the average or even low-literacy help-seeker.
 For instance, for medical tests for sexual transmitted diseases, One Degree uses the plain-spoken “STD tests,” while AIRS calls it, “STD Detection,” which is not a commonly-used term among those who are not in the medical profession or resource referral field.

 Does One Degree’s tag system cost anything to use?

 No. One Degree’s system is freely available and open source, while the AIRS Taxonomy requires a paid license.
 Learn more about One Degree’s tags at SocialServiceData.org.

 Are the taxonomies of One Degree and AIRS compatible?

 Yes.
 One Degree tags match up with specific AIRS categories, and sometimes more than one.